SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 Note: There are large number of file exchanges that is going to take place once you run the script.
 So, carefully read the following working procedures:</p>

-1. Open initialize.sh script and change lines 2-12 as per you declare your HPC headers.
+1. Open the initialize.sh script and change lines 2-12 as per you declare your HPC headers.
 Note that this step is not equivalent of yambo initialization.
 Dont worry though, yambo initializations are taken care of.
 Also don't forget to load modules here.
 2. Now copy these lines and open QE_input_file.sh inside \core_files directory.
 Delete lines 5-15 and paste the headers here also.

 Save the file and close it.